Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: Rapid Prototyping with 3D Printing

 This modularization and standardization of optical circuits begins to enable design abstraction methods similar to those used in digital logic systems.
 Where details of the underlying optical baseplate are abstracted away, with only their function in the optical system being important for design.
 This paradigm is critical not only for rapid and sustainable development, but also for scaling.
 VLSI would not scale without abstraction or without modularization and standardization of the underlying subsystems.

-\section{Rapid prototyping with 3D printing}
+\section{Rapid Prototyping with 3D Printing}

 Over the course of this project prototypes of optical baseplates were printed using an Elegoo Saturn 3D resin printer, with engineering resin (or high-temperature resin for the heated vapor cell holder).
-New baseplates layouts can be rapidly prototyped with 3D printing, then swapped with the old baseplate to verify placement of all optics before machining a metal version.
-The modular nature of the baseplates with respect to each other makes them very easy to swap and re-organize as needed without realigning their constituent optical elements.
+Due to the speed of fabrication allowed by 3D printing, multiple prototype designs can be quickly fabricated and tested to verify placement of all optics before machining a metal version.
+The modular nature of the baseplates with respect to each other makes them very easy to swap and re-organize as needed without realigning their constituent optical elements. (see SI section "3D printing procedures and best practices" for more details)

 All baseplates are designed to be easily CNC milled out of aluminum to maintain the stability of the underlying commercial optical mounts and maximize the stability of the full layout.
 This means that all designs use a subtractive drilling operation within PyOpticL so that baseplates can be easily machined from 1 inch thick stock aluminum.
 PyOpticL automatically generates technical CAD drawings of the designs, including annotations noting threaded holes etc. to streamline ordering and machining.